 We enter into fixed-priced contracts on a regular basis, which could reduce our profits.
-The majority of our contracts we enter into to sell our products are on a fixed-price basis.
+The majority of contracts we enter into are to sell our products are on a fixed-price basis.
 If our actual costs exceed original estimates on fixed-price contracts, our profits will be reduced.
 Although we benefit from cost savings, we have a limited ability to recover cost overruns.
-Because of the large scale and long duration of some contracts, unanticipated cost increases may occur as a result of several factors including, but not limited to, increases in the cost or shortages of components, materials or labor; unanticipated technical problems; required project modifications not initiated by the customer; and suppliers' or subcontractors' failure to perform or a delay in performing their obligations.
+Because of the large scale and long duration of some contracts, unanticipated cost increases may occur as a result of several factors including, but not limited to, increases in the cost or shortages of components; materials or labor; unanticipated technical problems; required project modifications not initiated by the customer; and suppliers' or subcontractors' failure to perform or delay in performing their obligations.
 These factors could delay delivery of products, and contracts may provide for liquidated damages for late delivery.
 Unanticipated costs unable to be passed on to customers or the payment of liquidated damages under fixed contracts would negatively impact our profits.

 Backlog may not be indicative of future revenue or profitability.
 Customers may cancel or delay projects for reasons beyond our control.
 Orders normally contain cancellation provisions to permit our recovery of costs expended and a portion of the anticipated profit if a customer cancels an order.
 If a customer elects to cancel, we may not realize the full amount of revenues included in our backlog.
 If projects are delayed, the timing of revenues could be affected, and projects may remain in the backlog for extended periods of time.
-Revenue recognition occurs over longer periods of time and is subject to unanticipated delays and cost changes.
+In addition, as a result of delays, revenue recognition occurs over longer periods of time and is subject to unanticipated delays and cost changes.
 If we receive relatively large orders in any given quarter, fluctuations in the levels of the quarterly backlog can result because the backlog may reach levels which may not be sustained in subsequent quarters.
 For these reasons, backlog may not be indicative of future revenues.

 Large contracts with significant customers represent a significant portion of our accounts receivable and costs and estimated earnings in excess of billings.
 We closely monitor the credit worthiness of our customers and have not, to date, experienced significant credit losses.
 Significant portions of our sales are to customers who place large orders for custom products.
 We mitigate our exposure to credit risk, to some extent, by requiring deposits, payments prior to shipment, progress payments and letters of credit.
-However, because some of the exposure is outside of our control, unanticipated events could have a material adverse impact on our operating results.
+However, because some of the exposure is outside of our control, unanticipated events resulting in credit losses could have a material adverse impact on our operating results.

-General price increases or significant shortages of raw materials and components could adversely affect our operating margin.
-We purchase large quantities of raw materials and components, including, but not limited to, aluminum, LEDs, power supplies, circuit boards and various other electronic components.
-Materials comprise the largest component in our cost of goods sold.
-Unless, to the extent described above, we have multiple sources of supply for many of our raw materials, significant shortages could disrupt the supply of raw materials.
-Further increases in the price of these raw materials and components could further increase our product costs and materially adversely affect margins.
-Although we attempt to pass along increased costs in the form of price increases to customers, we may decide not to do so for competitive reasons.
-Even when our price increases are successful, the timing of such price increases may lag significantly behind the incurrence of higher costs.
-As of the date of this report, there were no material parts shortages in the market place impacting our business.
+Price fluctuations in and shortage of raw materials and components could adversely affect our operating margin.
+We purchase large quantities of raw materials and components including, but not limited to, aluminum, LEDs, power supplies, circuit boards and various other electronic components.
+Materials comprise the largest component of our cost of goods sold.
+Any interruption in the supply of or increase in the cost of the raw materials or components could have a material adverse effect on our business, operating results and financial condition.
+Although we are sometimes able to pass such price increases to our customers, our success in offsetting higher raw material and component costs with price increases is largely influenced by competitive and economic conditions and could vary significantly depending on the market served.
+As of the date of this Report, there were no material parts shortages in the marketplace impacting our business.